amrutavarsh/HKUST-Robotics-SwTutorial-Public/Tutorial A2 - magnetic sensor/Magnetic.md

 ![inductor](https://electronicsarea.com/wp-content/uploads/inductor-magnetic-field-lines-e1437088112274.gif)

 The inductor is actually just a circular coil of wire.
 The varying magnetic field will induce emf to the coil to produce an opposing magnetic field.
 The induced emf ![E](https://latex.codecogs.com/gif.latex?E) would be inversely proportional to the distance ![r](https://latex.codecogs.com/gif.latex?r) between the wire and the inductor.
 Other than the position of the inductor, the angle of the inductor relative to the wire also matters to the magnitude of induced emf since it can only induce emf when the coil **cuts through** the magnetic field.
-Simply put, assuming the position of the coil didn't moved, when the coil is **parallel** to the magnetic field, it will **not** pick up any singal from the wire.
-And when it is **perpendicular** to the magnetic field, the induced emf should be at its **maximum**.
+Simply put, assuming the position of the coil didn't moved, when the coil is **parallel** to the signal wire, it will **not** pick up any singal from the wire.
+And when it is **perpendicular** to the signal wire, the induced emf should be at its **maximum**.
 When you rotate the coil from 0deg to 90deg, the induced emf should be a sin curve.

 Here we take ![theta](https://latex.codecogs.com/gif.latex?%5Ctheta) as the angle between the coil and the magtic field, ![h](https://latex.codecogs.com/gif.latex?h)  and ![x](https://latex.codecogs.com/gif.latex?x) to be the vertical and horizontal distance between the coil and the wire.